alisay/T3A2-A/README.md

 R3	Application Architecture Diagram

-R4	User Stories
+### R4	User Stories

 #### Personae
 <details><summary>Click to expand</summary>

+##### Felicity

 Felicity is the curator of public art for City of Melbourne.
-She has a Masters of Arts in curatorial practice for the public space 35 years old
-Female
-Married with a small child
-Forgetful
+She has a Masters of Arts in curatorial practice for the public space.
+She is 35 years old, identifies as a woman, and is married with a small child.
+Since giving birth, she has become increasingly forgetful.
+She wants everyone to feel the same transformative power of art that she feels.
+She cares deeply about the people who live in City of Melbourne and wants to do her job as best as possible to represent them, the artists she works with, and feel professional integrity when she goes to sleep at night.

+##### Zal

 Zal is a backpacker from Nijmegen.
-He has an international baccalaureate
-22 years old
-Poor English-speaker
-Enjoys bouldering
+They have an international baccalaureate, but chose to travel before deciding on whether to attend tertiary education.
+They are 22 years old.
+Their first language is Dutch and but they speak a little English.
+They love bouldering, meeting new people, and adventure.

+##### Tim

 Tim is a musician who lives in North Melbourne.
 He has studied various university degrees but never to completion.
-67 years old
-Has autism spectrum disorder
-Sometimes works as a busker
+He is 67 years old.
+He has autism spectrum disorder, has a strong interest in local history, music, and tends to get overloaded by sensory information.
+Sometimes he works as a busker in public spaces of Melbourne.

+##### Mohammad

 Mohammad is an artist who lives in Stoke on Trent.
-Educated to PhD level in sculptural practice.
-42 years old
-Likes to travel
-Exacting in his standards

-education, lifestyle, interests, values, goals, needs, limitations, desires, attitudes, and patterns of behaviour.
+He is educated to PhD level in sculptural practice.
+He is 42 years old.
+He likes to travel, and his work at various large art institutions around the world means he has visited over one hundred countries.
+His art is exceptional, by virtue of his exacting standards.

 </details>